ShaharNaveh/ShaharNaveh.github.io/content/blog/getting-comfortable-with-aws/index.md

 While this post is more than a roadmap; self learning is required.

-Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.
+> Nothing in the world is worth having or worth doing unless it means effort, pain, difficulty… I have never in my life envied a human being who led an easy life.
 I have envied a great many people who led difficult lives and led them well.
+> - <cite>Theodore Roosevelt</cite>
 ---

 {{< callout >}}